 All text used in your course should be made available in accessible documents.
 When texts are selected, it is essential that we can obtain accessible text information.
 Provide all text information including ISBN numbers on SPIRE when your course information is added.
 Preparing the text information on your syllabus well in advance of the semester is ideal as locating accessible text can take time for our office.
 All scans of documents or notes must be clean (without writing) and single page instead of side-by-side.
 All text materials (scans, articles, textbooks, novels, etc.) must be available to students 2 weeks in advance of the semester.

 Students who are Deaf or Hard of Hearing may utilize interpreters or captionists.
 Interpreters will need to be afforded access to course sites, text and materials for preparation.
-In the classroom, they will also need proper seating and an appropriate space at the front of the classroom in the line of sight of the person needing the interpreter.
+In the classroom, they will also need proper seating and an appropriate space at the front of the classroom in the line of sight of the person needing the interpreter and/or access to LMS resources for preparation.
 Students utilizing captioning will need permission to use laptops in the classroom and instructors will either wear portable microphones or place mobile microphones properly in the classroom, depending on the need of the student.